 It is also important that you routinely see your doctor for treatment and examination of DDD.
 Being followed by a doctor (ideally the same doctor, to avoid the notion that you are doctor shopping) lends credence to your claim that the pain adversely impacts your life and your ability to work – you don’t want a disability examiner to determine failure to see a doctor on a regular basis for the pain means it isn’t severe enough to interfere with your ability to work.

 Are you applying for SSD benefits or have you been denied SSD benefits?
-Consider the Law Office of Neil H. Good for your representation.
+Consider the Law Office of The Good Law Group for your representation.
 Call #(847) 577-4476 or fill out this form online for a free case evaluation.